SiegeEngine/siege-engine/FAQ.md

 The Siege Engine is an MMO Game Engine targetting the Vulkan API and written in the Rust language.

+### Why are the client, server, and network component missing?

+This is temporary.
+We are in the process of removing game-specific proprietary code.
+Once that is complete to our satisfaction, these major components will be released.

 ### Is this a Game?

 No, it is only a set of libraries useful for buildling a game.